• Professional Engineer Based in Silicon Valley

 Data Security

 Certified Information Systems Security Professional (CISSP), Certified Cloud Security Professional (CCSP), and Senior IEEE Member.
 Experience at Apple, First Data, Yahoo!, Kaiser Permanente, PayPal, and others.
 IEEE Senior Member.
-Consulting on cybersecurity for network-connected devices ("Internet of Things" / Remote Patient Monitoring / Critical Infrastructure).
+42TEK helps startups and small- to medium-size organizations understand and address cybersecurity concerns in the early stages of development when small efforts can provide large benefits.

 Digital Health